-In the same verse God has promised to show his salvation to Moses.
-We know this final promise also saw its fulfillment because Deuteronomy 34:1-5 reads that Moses saw the Promised land from a distance.
+In the same verse, God has promised to show his salvation to Moses.
+We know this final promise also saw its fulfillment because of Deuteronomy 34:1-5 reads that Moses saw the Promised land from a distance.
 (Promised land is a symbol of Messianic salvation)

 The implication here is, that God will not only protect the people that fulfill the condition drawn in Psalm 91:1-2 but he will save their souls also.